NightClover-code/Tesla-Clone/README.md

 ## Code Reviews

 I'm pretty new to React, so feel free to review my code and tell me how can I improve the code.

+## Note

+I'm still working on this website, trying to make it better and fix any bugs that can occur.